corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/notary/upgrading-a-notary.md

 ## Migrating the database schema

-1. To migrate the database schema, run the following script, replacing the Cockroach node addresses:
+To migrate the database schema:

+1. Run the following script, replacing the Cockroach node addresses:

     ```bash
     #!/usr/bin/env bash